 - A rapidly retiring older adult population, many of whom were hospital care providers themselves

 - Work burnout from feeling overburdened and understaffed, motivating hospital care providers to switch specialties or leave the field entirely

 - Lack of funding and faculty for educational programs, particularly for nursing and doctor residency programs

-COVID-19 serves as the catalyst for public awareness of a healthcare system that was already under unsurmountable pressure from a lack of clinicians.
+COVID-19 catalyzes public awareness of a healthcare system under unsurmountable pressure from a lack of clinicians.
 Healthcare facilities are combating the current gaps in staffing in various ways, including:

 - Hiring temporary staff, such as travel nurses and locum tenens physicians